likamrat/ARMadillo/README.md

 Before moving on to the next step, wait for all masters and workers nodes to restart.

-**At this point, all nodes should be able to ping one another using it's hostname/IP.**
+**At this point, the HAProxy and all nodes should be able to ping one another using it's respective hostname/IP.**

 ### Install HAProxy & generate certificates